kisorniru/API-Base-Project/docs/early-planning-2023.md

 ## DRF dependency note

 The requirements file should eventually pin Django and Django REST Framework ranges instead of relying on whatever is newest.

+## Planning cleanup

+Removed an older wording note after the README settled on the API language.